soulspace-org/overarch/README.md

 to build a JAR file with all dependencies.
 This JAR file is created in the *target* folder and is named *overarch.jar*

-See Usage on how to run it with it's CLI interface.

 Installation
 ------------